andrewt3000/web_development/start.md

 - change the title in web/public/index.html to User Manager
 - create routes to 2 screens: root is login screen, /users is user list.

+### Configure Node to connect to database
+Consider implications of putting a real password in source control, especially if it's open source project.
+Password are often put in config file not in source control or in an environment variable.
+Password can also be encrypted for security however then you have to secure the encryption keys.